x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

      v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com -all
      ```

-     Alternatively, depending on the third-party's requirements, you might need to include the domain from the third-party, as shown in the following example:
+     Alternatively, depending on the third-party requirements, you might need to include the domain from the third-party, as shown in the following example:

      ```text
      v=spf1 include:spf.protection.outlook.com include:third_party_cloud_service.com -all